Introduction: Glowing Air-Bubble Clock; Powered by ESP8266

 Using laser cutter, acrylic parts are cut.

-Just for your reference, ai file is attached.
+Just for your reference, ai ( adobe illustrator ) file *1 is attached.
 They are designed for the glass vase and other air handling parts which I bought.
 The glass vase size: inner size 113mm dia, 243 height, outer size 120mm dia, 260mm height.

 Step 3: Assembling Air-handling Parts

-L-shaped transparent tube-joints are used for the nozzles, tightened on transparent acrylic part.
+L-shaped transparent tube-joints are used as nozzles, tightened on transparent acrylic part.
 Acrylic parts are put together.
 Separaters between each nozzles prevent mutual interference between neighboring bubbles.

 nozzles, solenoid valves, air branch pipe and air pump are connected by proper size tubing.